 With no end in sight to the conflict, Salas fears prices aren’t going down anytime soon.

-“So, it is a tough time booking flights right now and there is no hope on the horizon that the prices will go down,” Salas said.
+“It is a tough time booking flights right now, and there is no hope on the horizon that the prices will go down,” Salas said.

-“And I’m lucky I found this $200 one because they were like $300-$400 and I don’t know how that one popped up.
-I just jumped on it,” Stephanie, who was visiting Seattle from LA, said.
+“And I’m lucky I found this $200 one, because they were like $300-$400, and I don’t know how that one popped up.
+I just jumped on it,” said Stephanie.

-“If you can’t afford to spend that on travel and if it seems a little too outrageous for what it is, you know absolutely.
-People are going to have to reconsider.
-I’m definitely going to have to reconsider,” Julieanna from Phoenix said.
+“If you can’t afford to spend that on travel, and if it seems a little too outrageous for what it is, you know, absolutely, people are going to have to reconsider.
+I’m definitely going to have to reconsider,” said Julieanna from Phoenix.

 But there are ways to find more affordable flights.
-According to Salas, she says using credit card reward points can help ease the costs of your flight along with having a flight tracking app to see what the costs are on certain dates.
+According to Salas, she says using credit card reward points can help ease the costs of your flight, along with using a flight tracking app to watch costs on certain dates.

-“Usually flights midweek is going to cost you less than flying on a Sunday or a Friday, Salas said.
+“Usually, flights midweek are going to cost you less than flying on a Sunday or a Friday,” Salas added.

 ©2026 Cox Media Group